 As one of the UK’s most successful translation agencies, we are often approached by large multinationals looking for highly technical translation projects delivered in numerous languages.
 While the scale of the work creates its own problems, it is the ambiguity of the language, particularly when dealing with company-, product- or industry-specific terminology, which often proves to be the biggest challenge.

-In this case, when multiple meanings exist for a term or a phrase, or where there’s no exact translation for particular terms, we create a terminology database to ensure the quality and consistency of our work.
+In this case, when multiple meanings exist for a term or a phrase, or where there’s no exact translation for a particular term, we create a terminology database to ensure the quality and consistency of our work.

 What is a terminology database?